 Of course, there are lots of frugal ways of living, but not everyone wants to adopt these.
 Sometimes we want to live the Champagne lifestyle on a lemonade budget.
 Wait, just kidding.
 I always want that haha.

-While I can’t advocate doing this all the time when you are strapped for cash, I don’t want to stop you having fun and enjoying life either!
+While I can’t advocate doing this all the time when you are strapped for cash, I don’t want to stop you from having fun and enjoying life either!
 Sometimes we are so broke by the end of the month, that it feels relentless.
+There are many ways to make some additional money, from playing games for cash to completing online surveys.
 Today we’re going to look at some of the ways you can start filling up your purse so you can get out of the red and still live the life you want to lead.

-Ok, maybe not the superyacht lifestyle you dream of.
+Ok, maybe not the super yacht lifestyle you dream of.
 But at least to have enough cash to go out for dinners, short city trips and socialize with friends!
+Here are some ideas besides the 50+ side-hustle ideas here.

 Yes, we hear it often enough, but how many of us actually bother to do it?
 Dedicating just one weekend to putting in the action of selling your old clothes can give you a few extra bucks in the bank.